Wojtaszek91/HobbistDAL/README.md

 Project is implementation of data access layer pattern.
-Dal and model projects are used as nuget pacakges.
+Dal and model projects are used as nuget packages.

 https://www.nuget.org/packages/Hobbist.Association.DAL